The American Economic Association's registry for randomized controlled trials

 Katz, Lawrence and Cynthia Miller.
 2018.
 "Paycheck Plus NYC."
 AEA RCT Registry.
 December 21.

 The evaluation will test the potential impact of an enhanced Earned Income Tax Credit (EITC) on income, employment, and earnings for participating single adults.
 Paycheck Plus will simulate an enhanced EITC but will not offer an actual tax credit nor operate through the city, state, or federal tax systems.
 The pilot program will mimic the income tax filing process by having participants present their completed annual tax forms to claim the enhanced credit.

 The demonstration will offer up to $2,000 a year over a three-year period to participants with earnings of up to nearly $30,000 per year, with the maximum payment being made to those with earnings between $6,667 and $18,000.
 The pilot test in New York City includes about 6,000 participants, with 3,000 eligible to receive the expanded credit and 3,000 forming a control group.

 Enrollment in New York City was conducted at Volunteer Income Tax Assistance (VITA) sites across the city staffed by the project’s operations partner, Food Bank For New York City (FBNYC).
 A range of other agencies also served as recruitment and referral partners, with FBNYC staff members either conducting enrollment there or referring eligible participants to one of the VITA sites.

 Primary Outcomes (end points)

-Income, earnings, poverty, child-support payments, criminal-justice-system involvement, and family formation.
+Income, employment, earnings (inadvertently omitted from first registry submission), poverty, child-support payments, criminal-justice-system involvement, and family formation.